gxc-international-innovation-challenge/gxc-team-13/README.md

 ---

-# Problem Statement
-The problem that we tried to face is the fact that the City of Munich set the goal of reaching climate neutrality in 2035. \
-Reaching that goal isn't an easy challange expecially during time of crisis like the corona one that we are facing right now. \
-Fight Climate change and motivate company to climate protection is what we want to achive.

-# Solution
-We developed a platform called Ecolution that has the goal of motivate people to reduce their CO2 emmission. \
+## Core Features
-In order to do that Ecolution wants to provide a stronger network of companies for information sharing through our network. \
-Ecolution also provide an EcoLabel system to boost companies' social image, in order to motivate the companies even more. \
+The core features of Ecolution are to provide a stronger network of companies for information sharing through our network, to assign an EcoLabel system to boost companies' social image, and to provide easier carbon emissions tracking.\
-Ecolution provide easier carbon emissions tracking, and some easy user-friendly graphs that helps you visualize and keep tracking of your emission.\

-# Core Features
+With these features in mind, we decided to use a sticky sidebar that allows for easy movement between the core features as well as a sticky header. \
+The updated sticky sidebar includes tabs with reworked names and consistent icons: Dashboard, Graphs, Input Forms, News Feed, Participants, EcoLabels, Ecoprofit, and My Messages.\
+The user can also access their company profile, settings, and logout button.

-## Visualization
+### Visualization

 Ecolution provides user-friendly graphs that are available through the dashboard.
 The inputted carbon data from the companies are used to generate user-friendly graphs to motivate companies to continue on their journey to carbon neutrality.

 ![Graphs](https://raw.githubusercontent.com/gxc-international-innovation-challenge/gxc-team-13/main/Version%202%20Prototype/Graphs.png?token=AL3VS6K6H7NZ3HAURI43FPS73SICA)

-## Visibility
+### Visibility
 <img align="right" src="https://github.com/gxc-international-innovation-challenge/gxc-team-13/blob/main/Version%202%20Prototype/25%20label.jpeg" width="100">

 The EcoLabel is assigned to companies based on their progress to carbon neutrality.
 There are four tiers: 25%, 50%, 75% and 100% to carbon neutrality.
 This is available to the users as well as the public.
 In Sprint 2, more EcoLabels were added along with information on what each Ecolabel stands for.
 This information is public available and can be accessed through the menu option under About.
 There are currently three categories of EcoLabels.